 If you don't want to miss the application period for the next semester, sign up for our application reminder and we will inform you via email once the application period starts.

-To apply, please register on our online application platform.
-Please upload all necessary documents including your CV, your confirmation of enrollment and your personal T-Profile until 14 August 2020.
+To apply for the Basic Track, you need to upload all necessary documents including your CV, your confirmation of enrollment and your personal T-Profile on our application platform.

-Important dates for applicants of the winter semester 2020/21:
+Important dates for applicants of the winter semester of 2023/24:

 All students in the Basic Track contribute a participation fee of 750 Euros, which helps the organization to offset the expenses of the program.
 For current HPI students, PhD candidates, and employees of HPI, the participation in the Basic Track program is free of charge.

 The Design Thinking Basic Track is an official certificate study program of the University of Potsdam.

 Unfortunately, participation in the Basic Track program is not acknowledged as official educational leave by the state of Brandenburg.

 - Students can participate in either the summer or the winter semester